B&W Artisan Pro X

 Advanced B&W Processing Without technical knowledge

 No need to acquire technical knowledge and years of practice in PS.
-This panel unlocks Joel’s advanced B&W techniques with the single click of a button, sometimes triggering over 100 steps in PS.
+This panel unlocks Joel’s advanced B&W techniques, from his iSGM method, with the single click of a button, sometimes triggering over 100 steps in PS.
 The artist retains full artistic control as the presets don’t have an ‘artistic effect’, but only cover the technical part of adjustments.

 Powerful Local Adjustment features

 24 presets – Precise and fast local lightening/darkening, using automatic variable feathering (NEW with X), are enabled by quick, free-form selections with a lasso tool, and then clicking darken/lighten for subtle and seamless adjustments

 Advanced Micro Zone Local Adjustments

-154 presets – For advanced local adjustments, the Micro-Zone adjustments only affect the tones in the range you’ve selected within the target area using 16 bits advanced custom-built asymmetrical masks and dynamic feathering.
+154 presets – For advanced local contrast/texture adjustments, the Micro-Zone adjustments only affect the tones in the range you’ve selected within the target area using 16 bits advanced custom-built asymmetrical masks and dynamic feathering.

 Mask Optimization Feature

-Version 1.2 and up features an automatic mask optimization feature that will reduce fringing and halos substantially
+The panel has an automatic mask optimization feature that will reduce fringing and halos substantially.

 10 B&W conversion presets, from neutral to advanced fine-art presets that trigger over 200 signature steps in PS.
 Or use one of four random generator presets to give your images a unique look each and every time, or just to gain some inspiration.

-2. Micro-Zone Local Adjustment: the same as Advanced Smart Linear adjustment but now the local adjustments affect only a selected range of tonal values only, within the target area, to increase or decrease contrasts and textures, by using advanced 16 bits customized asymmetrical masks that work behind the scenes (no knowledge of luminosity masks is needed) for even more accurate and seamless tonal and contrast adjustments.
+2. Micro-Zone Local Adjustment with dynamic feathering: the same as Advanced Smart Linear adjustment but now the local adjustments affect only a selected range of tonal values only, within the target area, to increase or decrease contrasts and textures, by using advanced 16 bits customized asymmetrical masks that work behind the scenes (no knowledge of luminosity masks is needed) for even more accurate and seamless tonal and contrast adjustments.
 Micro-Zone adjustments now also

 - PS CC 2015.5 and higher